Cyclokitty/100-days-of-code/log.md

 Currently watching the basic nodejs install and server start up.
 I've done these things.
 Just watching to make sure I don't miss something.
 So far, it's all good.

 I did have one problem.
 The db said I did not have enough soft rlimits.
 I worried that it meant my project would fail in the future.
 My google-fu saved me again because I found the answer on stackoverflow.
 Wrote a note in my MongoDB binder (yes, I write in a book.
 On paper.
 With a bright blue Sharpie pen.) for the future.
 Works!
 Yay!

+### Day 11: January 11, 2017

+**Things To Do**
+- continue the MongoDB Uni course
+- work on algos for a resume
+  -- HA! completed all 4 algos
+- read 1 chaper in JS Allongé

+**Thoughts:**
+Feeling lazy and having a late start to my day.

+I'll feel better after doing some coding.

+And I did feel much better after coding those 4 algos.
+In fact, they were for a web dev job application and I decided to send my resume with the the 4 algos to the company.

+  **cross fingers!**